Pedroxam/FastScript/README.md

 Browse the files and folders in the script to learn how to use functions and classes.

-The admin panel feature and the theme's default theme are built-in, which makes it quicker for you
+The admin panel feature and the theme's default theme are built-in, which makes it quicker for you.

 Provide your script with a admin panel and several options to your customers.